 What is Digital Healthcare?

 Digital healthcare refers to the use of digital technologies to manage and improve healthcare services.
 This includes a wide range of tools such as mobile health, health information technology, wearable devices, telehealth, and telemedicine.
 The purpose of digital healthcare is to promote healthy lives and well-being for everyone, everywhere, at all ages.
-Digital healthcare is transforming how medical professionals provide care, what patients do to receive it, and how healthcare systems operate in general.
+Digital healthcare is transforming how medical professionals provide care.
+Digital healthcare is transforming how medical professionals provide care and emotional healing, what patients do to receive it, and how healthcare systems operate in general.
 It is a broad, sometimes complex concept that combines technology and healthcare.

 The benefits of digital healthcare are numerous.
 It improves relationships between patients and their doctors, expands preventive disease strategies, and shifts healthcare towards a more patient-centered approach.
 Digital healthcare offers a huge range of possibilities and may improve the quality of patient care.
 It also enables lifestyle changes and creates operational efficiencies.
 This approach provides digital service offerings to providers, including data management, proactive patient phone calls, and connection to personal health.